Black Soil In India

 4. Cracking under Dry Season

-This soil can be easily aerated during summer, whereby the soil can slightly crack causing problems to the roots of the plants unless taken care of properly.
+This soil can be easily aerated during summer, whereby the soil can slightly crack, causing problems to the roots of the plants unless taken care of properly.

 5. Nutrient-Rich

-Black soil is also full of minerals such as calcium carbonate, magnesium, potash and lime and it is deficient in nitrogen, phosphorus and organic matter.
+Black soil is also full of minerals such as calcium carbonate, magnesium, potash, and lime, and it is deficient in nitrogen, phosphorus, and organic matter.

 Types of Black Soil